No wonder we are all exhausted: our dietary guidelines are causing malnutrition

 Have you been attempting to follow national dietary guidelines?

 I perform quite a lot of dietary analyses on people.
 In fact all of my 1-to-1 coaching clients have to send me a 3 day diet diary that includes everything they eat and drink.
-And when I feed back the analysis they are usually stunned, because everyone is malnourished.
+And when I feed back the analysis they are usually stunned, because everyone is so malnourished.

 But that isn’t really what stuns them.
 They are stunned by the fact that I almost always have to tell people that they need to eat more food.
 A lot more food.
 And that the reason they have such severe dietary nutrient deficiencies is because they’ve been trying to follow dietary guidelines.